ChaiScript/ChaiScript/cheatsheet.md

  * `from_json` converts a JSON string into its strongly typed (map, vector, int, double, string) representations
  * `to_json` converts a ChaiScript object (either a `Object` or one of map, vector, int, double, string) tree into its JSON string representation

+## Extras
+ChaiScript itself does not provide a link to the math functions defined in `<cmath>`.
+You can either add them yourself, or use the [https://github.com/ChaiScript/ChaiScript_Extras](ChaiScript_Extras) helper library.
+(Which also provides some additional string functions.)